 "T'ain't madness, ye misborn mongrel," Joseph retorted sportively and looked slyly to Grace, "T'is mayhap a bit too much sun, aye, but not madness!" he said winking at her on the last word.
 Grace was not used to being included in witty repartee and promptly found herself without a thing to say in reply.
 Thankfully, Joseph had already hefted himself from his rough-hewn throne and was beckoning them back inside the cozy cottage.

 Grace was again bombarded with the smell of onions leftover from their evening meal though she noticed the bubbling pot, now empty and scrubbed clean, had been moved from the fire to a rusted hook on the stony mantle.
 Two well-used woven mats also now covered the minimal space between the hearth and the kitchen table and Grace suddenly felt a wave of panic rush over her.
-Her earlier thrilled reactions to Tannicke's touch and smile had helped staunch the flow of pain and fear yet the thought of laying beside him twisted her gut into a nervous ball.
-The idea of bedding alongside Daniel, while more palatable also carried with it a shy apprehension emphasized by her earlier embarrassed perusal of his sodden form.
+Her earlier thrilled reactions to Tannicke's touch and smile had helped staunch the flow of pain and fear yet the thought of laying beside him twisted her gut into a nervous knot.
+The idea of bedding alongside Daniel, while more palatable also carried with it a shy apprehension emphasized by their lack of imprisonment not to mention her earlier embarrassed perusal of his sodden form.
 While still injured, they no longer required each other for comfort or warmth out of necessity.
 The realization left her feeling slightly bereft and tremulous.
 Grace's fingers suddenly moved restlessly over the stained and torn undergarment in her hands trying desperately to wad it into a tight ball and hide it from view.

-"I thank you Goodsir Drentwich, but I could never take your own bed from you," she said humbly.
+Grace dragged her hungry gaze away, "I thank you Goodsir Drentwich, but I could never take your own bed from you," she said humbly.
 The older man smiled, "Joseph, lass," he said genially, "And not to worry, t'is my pleasure to offer it."

 "But, where shall you sleep?
 I cannot allow you to take to the floor in my stead, surely, you must let me take it," Grace urged, concerned for the elderly man's well-being despite her growing desire to forsake niceties and throw herself in exhausted abandon upon the straw-filled mattress before her.